darinavila/sudoku/README.md

 # SUDOKU SOLVER

-NOTE: This is NOT an original project.
+NOTE 1: This is NOT an original project.
 The concept for the project has already been created, and the project has already been open-sourced.
 This is merely an attempt to recreate it in my own repository.
 Large portions of the code, as well as a pre-trained neural network, were taken directly from repositories who have been listed in the references section, where you will find other resources that heavily inspired the code that I did write myself.
 I do not claim this code, or this project to be my own.
 This repository is meant to provide instructions and code to get a project of this type up and running.

+NOTE 2: The CNN is still not identifying every digit correctly so for the time being the program is struggling to get a complete grid to solve.

 # PROJECT OVERVIEW